mkareshk/twimer/README.md

 stream_tweet.start_streaming(filters=['keyword1', 'keyword2'])
 ```

-And to store the tweets in a MongoDB database using url `my_url`
+And to store the tweets in a MongoDB database using url `my_url`:
 ```python
 import twimer